-This is probably a rare condition but there are no firm data available on its prevalence.
-Two case series indicated that parathyroidectomies were done during pregnancy in about 1% of all cases (87,88).
-The diagnosis will be obscured by the normal pregnancy-induced changes that lower the total serum calcium and suppress PTH; however, finding the ionized or albumin-corrected calcium to be increased, and PTH to be detectable, should indicate primary hyperparathyroidism in most cases.
+This is an uncommon condition but there are no firm data available on its prevalence.
+Hypercalcemia, has been found in 0.03% of routinely screened reproductive age women, while two case series indicated that 1% of all parathyroidectomies were done during pregnancy (106,107).
+There are at least several hundred cases in the medical literature.
+The diagnosis will be obscured by the normal pregnancyinduced changes that lower the total serum calcium and suppress PTH; however, finding the ionized or albumin-corrected calcium to be increased, and PTH to be detectable. should indicate primary hyperparathyroidism in most cases (note the exception of FHH in the next section).